ring9834/AKS_with_ElasticObservability/README.md

 Now, deploy Elastic Agent to collect cluster-level logs and metrics.
 The Elastic Agent runs as a DaemonSet, collecting logs, metrics, and traces from every node/pod.

-This command used to create a Secret object in your cluster to securely store your Elastic API key for use by pods or applications running inside Kubernetes.
+This command used to create a Secret object in our cluster to securely store our Elastic API key for use by pods or applications running inside Kubernetes.
 ```sh
 kubectl create secret generic elastic-credentials \
   --from-literal=api_key=" essu_U43kU1NWVmFiMEpCWjNkWFZWaHpWRFZEY89kwNlJWaFRTMGRHVWxVMWJuQTJNRE0zTTJsUGVFUkdRUT09AAAAAOzgMYM= "